pingcap/gdocwiki/README.md

   - `auth/drive`
   - `auth/documents`

-- `REACT_APP_ROOT_ID`: The ID of the Google drive folder that you want to display as the wiki root folder.
+- `REACT_APP_ROOT_ID`: Optional.
+The ID of the Google drive folder that you want to display as the wiki root folder.

   ![](etc/root_folder.png)